Welcome to Foundation

-Discovery Learning sessions start in Semester two, where students explore, create and investigate tasks together.
+Discovery Learning sessions start in Term two, where students explore, create and investigate tasks together.

 We offer many interesting incursions and excursions that link to the main area of investigation for the term.
 Science learning investigates Weather and the Night sky (Earth and Space), the needs of Living things ( Biological) Materials (Chemical) and How objects move (Physical).
 Technology learning investigates Push and Pull with toys.
 History learning investigates My personal history and Family traditions and celebrations.
+Foundation students explore who is in their family, where their family originates from and how they are connected to each other.
 Geography learning investigates Weather and Local places.
 Health learning investigates All about me.

 Our school student well being program is the 'Resilience, Rights & Respectful Relationships" program.
 We use mindfulness strategies to develop resilience and confidence.

 Our 'Swim and Survive' program at the Monash Aquatic centre is an important event, as learning to swim confidently is an essential survival skill.